evansbenj/Macaque_Genomez.md/PopGenome.md

 * still need to remove last line though...

-# Work with filtered vcf files with genotypes at all sites:
+# Work with filtered SNPs only vcf files:

 directory:
 ```